hummingbot/hummingbot/documentation/docs/protocols/ethereum.md

 ### Private key

-1. In the Hummingbot client run command `connect ethereum`
+1. Run the command `connect ethereum` in the Hummingbot client
-2. Enter the private key associated with the wallet
+2. Enter your wallet private key
+3. Enter Ethereum node address (starts with https://)
+4. Enter the WebSocket connection address of your Ethereum node (starts with wss://)

 Within the Hummingbot CLI, you can use the `export_private_key` command to display the private key associated with a wallet address.
 You can import your wallet to dApps like Metamask and MyCrypto using this private key as well.